pybamm-team/pybamm.org/content/gsoc/2024/_index.md

 * Experience with Python packaging for compiled extensions will be highly beneficial
 * Build systems such as CMake, Meson, and/or Ninja
-* Knowledge of compilers and toolchains, and how to set them up on different platforms
+* Knowledge of compilers and toolchains, and how to set them up on different platforms is desirable, but not required.
-* Setting up efficient CI/CD pipelines and DevOps workflows across platforms and architectures
+* Experience with CI/CD pipelines and DevOps workflows across platforms and architectures is desirable, but not required.

 ### Difficulty and suitable project length